dan-atack/P5JS/README.md

 3. Create Infrastructure consume function.

 ### 4. Add text displays for resource production rates next to resource quantity displays.
 Include logic for setting text color to red or green if there is gain/loss for each cycle.
+NOTE: This and all other economy displays should be handled by the Economy class and called in bulk by the top level file (e.g. renderEconomicData()).

 ### 5. When a building has insufficient resources to run, render it with a little red circle to denote the shortage.

 ### 6. Make buildings' production toggleable by clicking on the building - each building has a click handler function that toggles its activeProduction field true or false.

-### 7. Have the Menu render additional info about each building option: build costs, resource use and resource outputs.
+7. Have the Menu render additional info about each building option: build costs, resource use and resource outputs.

+### 8. Add power to list of displayed resources.

 ### Phase 6 - Game Over Man - November 11, 2021